Our step by step guide to laying turf

 - Start laying from a straight line – using a boundary path or driveway as your guide.
 First lay out your turf as you would a rug.

 - Take care to butt together all the joints, without overlapping the turf edges.
 Take care to stagger the joints in each new row in a brickwork like pattern.

-- Roll or hose and walk-down the laid turf to smooth out bumps and air pockets.
-This will allow good contact with the soil and encourage establishment.
+Roll or hose and walk-down the laid turf to smooth out bumps and air pockets.
+This encourages good contact with the soil which encourages establishment.